kurangdoa/lakehouse_iceberg/psql/README.md

 kubectl apply -n psql-dev -f psql-secret.yaml
 ```

-Create volume and volume claim
+Create volume and volume claim.
+By doing this, the Pod is attached to pre-configured PV and PVC.
 ```
 kubectl delete pv postgres-volume-0 kubectl delete pv postgres-volume-1